myhro/docs-content/content/reference/cat.md

 The `swarm cat` command allows you to inspect the current effective configuration JSON of an application.
 This can serve various purposes:

 * Quick inspection of a running application.
-It might have been somone else in your company who has created the application, or some time passed since you created the application and need a quick reminder how it's set up.
+It might have been somone else in your organization who has created the application, or some time passed since you created the application and need a quick reminder how it's set up.

 * Debugging of variable replacement.
 Say you have used variables in your `swarm.json` file and want to make sure these have been replaced with the right values, a call to `swarm cat` can help you find out if everything works as expected.